mizma/mzm_kicad/README.md

 KiCad library for various projects.  mainly keyboard and arcade controller related.

+## Licenses

+The original data marked as created by myself falls under CC-BY-NC/MIT dual license.

+All other content aggregated into this repository follows the original License set their respective authors/project owner.
+See the LICENSE files in their respective directories for their licenses.

 ## Library Listing and sources

 Check for the Licenses for each item.